polixir/RLAssistant/README.md

 ```
 where `SEND_LOG_FILE` is set to True,  `ftp_server`, `username` and `password` are the ip address, username and passward of the master node respectively, and `file_transfer_protocol` is the protocol to send data.  `remote_data_root` defines the data_root of the database in the main node.
 For the main node, configure the exp_manger by `exp_manager.configure(..., is_master_node=True)`.
-In our experiment code, we should call the function `RLA.easy_log.tester.exp_manager.sync_log_file` periodically, for example,
+In our experiment code, we should call the function `RLA.exp_manager.sync_log_file` periodically, for example,
 ```
 for i in range(1000):
     # your trianing code.